Gallagher Mobile Connect SDK for iOS - Developer Guide

 This is a delegate that handles Digital ID updates.
 Its single callback function onDigitalIdUpdated will notify of changes to available Digital IDs.

 Add the delegate using the addDigitalIdDelegate method.
 After a delegate is added, it will first be called back with the existing list of available Digital IDs to be added.
-After this the delegate will be called back with any updates as they are received from the Gallagher cloud.
+After this the delegate will be called back with any updates as they are received from the Gallagher Cloud.

 Any calls to addDigitalIdDelegate should be balanced by a call to removeDigitalIdDelegate to prevent memory leaks.